roeszler/kapthol/README.md

 13. Semantic order of headings h1, h2 present an error in validation with a non-sequential order.
 Suggested to change the format of ```<section>``` to ```<div>```.
 It works, however to keep the semantic structure of the site, I have re-styled the h1, h2, h3 headings to display the formats we wish to see.

 ### Unsolved Bugs

-Testing to the defined features and subsequent tests derived from user stories, currently produces no bugs.
+Due to the size of the team and scope of the project, testing has been in parrallel with coding each element and once again as a final testing phase.
+It is not intended to be exaustive, however __no bugs reported at time of project submission__.
-## 9. Validator Testing
+## 8. Validator Testing

 - HTML
   - index.html = No errors were returned when passing through the official W3C validator on each of the following pages :